-Widely renowned with locations around the world, Bennigan's Bahrain has a choice of delightful meals to suit every palate.
-The restaurant has always been the place where people have gone to enjoy great and unique American cuisine with a special brand of Irish hospitality.
+Bennigan's - Widely renowned with locations around the world, Bennigan's Bahrain has a choice of delightful meals to suit every palate.
+The restaurant has always been the place where people have gone to enjoy great and unique American cuisine with a special band of Irish hospitality.

-The menu features something for everyone, great sized portions, taste and value that combine flavour with value for money.
+The menu features something for everyone, great sized portions, taste and value that combine flavor with value for money.
 Bennigan's is the perfect place to blow off steam, catch a game, listen to a live band, celebrate or just chill with friends.
 To bring that atmosphere closer to home, Bennigan's home delivery offers a full menu direct to your door step.
+Recently a new branch has been launched for Bennigan's in Amwaj Islands.

-Bennigan's Restaurant named as Number One Restaurant in Revenues compared with all other Bennigan's Restaurants around the world.
-Bennigan's was awarded "Favorite North-American restaurant in Bahrain" for year 2016 & 2013 at Citibank-Fact Awards.
-Bennigan's was awarded "Best North-American for Citi & Fact Awards 2015, The FACT Awards are the only nationwide awards campaign dedicated to the leisure industry in Bahrain.
+Bennigan's was awarded "Best North-American for Citi - Fact Awards 2017, The FACT Awards are the only nationwide awards campaign dedicated to the leisure industry in Bahrain.
 The awards are voted by the general public and reward the country's favorite restaurants, cafes, lounges, pubs and events.